arnonym/ha-plugins/README.md

 menu:
     id: main # If "id" is present, a message will be sent via webhook (entered_menu), see below (optional)
     message: Please enter your access code # the message to be played via TTS (optional, defaults to empty)
-    language: en # TTS language (optional, defaults to the global language from add-on config)
+    language: en # TTS language (optional, defaults to the global language from app config)
     choices_are_pin: true # If the choices should be handled like PINs (optional, defaults to false)
     timeout: 10 # time in seconds before "timeout" choice is triggered (optional, defaults to 300)
     post_action: noop # this action will be triggered after the message was played.
 Can be